OxCGRT/covid-policy-tracker/README.md

 ### Data quality

 It is important to understand the limitations of this dataset, most of which stem from the "live" nature of data collection.
 Our first goal is to publish a real-time dataset; but this carries risks.
-For instance, you may get a version of the database that was been exported just as one of our team was half-way through entering new data, or that was exported in the short window between an error being made and being fixed.
+For instance, you may get a version of the database that was exported just as our team was half-way through entering new data, or that was exported in the window between an error being made and being fixed.

 For details on how these issues around patchy or missing data affect our Stringency Index, please see our [short note on calculating the Stringency Index](https://www.bsg.ox.ac.uk/sites/default/files/Calculation%20and%20presentation%20of%20the%20Stringency%20Index.pdf).